 The “Dragon” pattern is a simple pattern of technical analysis that refers to reversal price models and its occurrence predicts the future change in the market tendency (trend).

-It is visually similar to the Chinese dragon.
+It visually resembles the Chinese dragon.

 - Enter the market at the point where the price crosses the trend line.